Skip to content

 • Embedded widgets — chat bubbles, comment boxes, dashboards dropped into someone else’s page.

-• Server-rendered apps with islands — Rails / Phoenix / Django / Hono. mount per island; delegate survives turbo-frame swaps.
+• Server-rendered apps with islands — Rails / Phoenix / Django / Hono / Astro. mount per island; delegate survives turbo-frame swaps.

-• Admin panels & internal tools — reactivity without 200 KB of framework + state lib + router.
+• Admin panels & internal tools — reactivity without a 200 KB framework + state lib + router.

 • Replacing jQuery — incremental migration; same delegation mental model, modern primitives.